zenmonkeykstop/qubes-doc.rtd/user/templates/templates.rst

 works.)

-If, on the other hand, the template came pre-installed or was installed by installing a template package in dom0, per the instructions `above <#installing>`__, then you must execute the following type of command in dom0 in order to uninstall it:
+If, on the other hand, the template came pre-installed or was installed by installing a template package in dom0, per the instructions :ref:`above <user/templates/templates:installing>`, then you must execute the following type of command in dom0 in order to uninstall it:

 ::